Laberbear/better-boerse-browser/README.md

 ### This project is not affiliated with Hetzner at all

 Browsing the Hetzner Serverbörse has never been easier!

-Uses the https://technical.city for Performance Comparisons Running this code might conflict with the usage policies of Hetzner of Technical City, so use on your own risk.
+Uses the https://technical.city for Performance Comparisons

+Running this code might conflict with the usage policies of Hetzner or Technical City, so use on your own risk.

 ## Features
 - Filtering that actually makes sense